 - Costs.
 This section is the most important and likely the one that will make or break a deal.
 Include as much detail as possible and separate each service or product you are offering.

 - Terms.
 Finally, it's time for the legalese.
-A net 30 schedule and methods for B2B payments are some things that should be included here.
+A net 30 schedule and PCI-compliant B2B payments methods are a few factors that should be included here.

 Business to Business B2B eCommerce Websites

 B2B eCommerce websites are sites owned and operated by individual companies to sell their products or services to other businesses.
 These sites make B2B transactions with eCommerce credit card processing and are more streamlined than the traditional model.
 In fact, the growth of the internet has led to more than 70% of companies placing the majority of their purchases online.
 B2B business play a major role in eCommerce growth.
 They can be run on a company's owned headless eCommerce platform or through an online marketplace.